Leveraging Latent Features for Local Explanations: Additional ISIC Lesions Information

 \section{Additional ISIC Lesions Information}

-We here discuss what the different types of lesions in the ISIC dataset are, how disentangled features were learned for ISIC lesions, and provide additional examples of CEM-MAF.
+We here discuss what the different types of lesions in the ISIC dataset are and how disentangled features were learned for ISIC lesions.
 The ISIS Lesions dataset is available at \url{https://challenge2018.isic-archive.com/}.